-In February 1992, a jury found Dahmer guilty of first-degree murder and sentenced to 15 consecutive life terms.
+In February 1992, a jury found Dahmer guilty of first-degree murder and sentenced him to 15 consecutive life terms.

-1 Beaten To Death Behind Bars
+1 He Was Beaten to Death Behind Bars

 Scarver later revealed he spent 16 years in solitary confinement for the murders.
-When he was asked why he killed Dahmer, he said that the serial killer would taunt the other inmates; playing with his food and shaping it into severed limbs before pouring ketchup over it to appear like blood.
+When he was asked why he killed Dahmer, he said that the serial killer would taunt the other inmates, playing with his food and shaping it into severed limbs before pouring ketchup over it to appear like blood.
 He also claimed he was left with Dahmer unsupervised because the prison staff wanted him dead.
-Dahmer was 34-years-old at the time of his death.
+Dahmer was 34 years old at the time of his death.